lisah2u/dissertation/README.md

+Dissertation
-Discourse Processes in Online Behavioral Advertising (Dissertation)
+Discourse Processes in Online Behavioral Advertising
 ============

-Until completed, this draft is in a private repository.
+This draft is in a private repository.
 It contains source text (latex) and related materials for my dissertation.
 Formatted PDF and other distributed materials are on the top level.

 Other information may be found on my blog at http://ahiddendiscourse.com.
-Source code for this dissertation is available in that repository.
+Source code for this dissertation is available at https://github.com/lisah2u/ahiddendiscourse.com.